ushatechmanish/website/content/en/docs/concepts/overview/working-with-objects/object-management.md

 Disadvantages compared to declarative object configuration:

 - Imperative object configuration works best on files, not directories.
+  - For example `kubectl create` only works when explicitly given file names.
+  - if you store separate yaml files in a folder , you must apply them one by one making management harder.
-- Updates to live objects must be reflected in configuration files, or they will be lost during the next replacement.
+- Updates to live objects must be reflected in configuration files, or they will be lost during the next `kubectl replace` command execution.
+  - For example If you update a resource manually using `kubectl edit` or `kubectl patch`, those changes are not saved in the YAML configuration file and are lost when you run `kubectl replace` command
+  - For declarative configurations `kubectl apply -f nginx.yaml` If nginx.yaml only changes image, but replicas was manually increased in the live cluster, the replicas count is preserved and will not be changes.

 ## Declarative object configuration